 Instructions

-• To make anchovy stock, combine water with dried anchovies and sea kelp in a soup pot and bring to boil.
+• To make anchovy stock, combine water with dried anchovies and sea kelp in a soup pot and bring to a boil.
 Let the stock simmer for 4-5 minutes over low heat.
 Discard the anchovies and sea kelp.

 • Add garlic and season the soup with Korean soup soy sauce and salt.